Aimandzikri/Predictive-Maintenance-Industry-Equipment/README.md

 # Predicting Jet Engine Failure Before It Happens

-This project showcases a powerful AI system that predicts when a jet engine will need maintenance, long before a critical failure occurs.
-Using real-world data from NASA, our model acts like a "crystal ball" for engine health, helping to prevent costly downtime, increase safety, and improve operational efficiency.
+This project presents a powerful AI system that predicts when a jet engine will need maintenance, long before a critical failure occurs.
+Using real-world data from NASA, the model acts like a "crystal ball" for engine health, helping to prevent costly downtime, increase safety, and improve operational efficiency.

-The system is built as a complete, end-to-end solution, from raw data processing to an interactive dashboard that anyone can use.
+The system is built as a complete, end-to-end solution, from raw data processing to an interactive dashboard.

 🚀 **[Launch the Interactive Dashboard](https://predictivemaintenance-industry.streamlit.app/)**
 📺 **[Watch the Demo Video](https://youtu.be/j2kfLIAS0PY)**